BYLAWS Of THE

 7.09 PUBLIC ADVOCACY: No elected trustee or board member of the Caucus can publicly advocate or support the candidacy of a candidate not endorsed by the Caucus against a candidate endorsed by the Houston GLBT Political Caucus PAC.
+In addition, no elected trustee or board member of the Caucus may publicly advocate or support a ballot item not endorsed by the Caucus against a ballot item endorsed by the Houston GLBT Political Caucus PAC.
 Such endorsement constitutes an act of malfeasance as defined in the bylaws.

 7.10 CONFLICTS OF INTEREST: Any board member who holds an official unpaid or paid position with a candidate, campaign, public official, or outside organization must disclose that relationship when speaking to the board or membership about any business directly, uniquely, and specifically affecting that candidate, campaign, public official, or outside organization.

 7.11 ABSTENTION: Any board member who holds an official unpaid or paid position with a candidate, campaign, public official, or outside organization shall abstain from any board vote in which the interests of the candidate, campaign, public official, or outside organization and the interests of the Caucus are in direct conflict.

 8.01 AUTHORITY: Each Committee may prescribe rules and regulations for the call and conduct of its meetings and other matters relating to its procedure.
 Such Committees shall not have or exercise any authority of the Board in the management of the Caucus, absent a delegation of authority under Article 10 or these bylaws.

 8.02 CAVEATS: No provision in these by-laws shall be construed to prohibit either the Caucus or the board from appointing committees.